Why Do I Hurt? 11 Ways We Help to Alleviate or Prevent Your Neck & Back Pain

 On the other hand, did you know that a study conducted at Oregon Health and Science University examined Medicare patient records from 2002 and 2007, and found that in just a 5-year span there were 15 TIMES more complex back surgeries performed in 2007 as opposed to just 5 years earlier?

 While complex back surgeries are on the rise, there is little, if any, scientific evidence to support the “surgery first” medical paradigm in which we currently live (the more complex the surgery, the greater likelihood of complications).

 We are not writing this to bash treating pain using surgical measures, but we do feel in many cases of chronic back, neck, and other pain, surgical procedures are overused and can be avoided altogether.

-At National Pain Institute in Florida (with locations in Ft.
-Pierce, Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park), we understand that many patients want to avoid surgery when possible; it is typically a last resort that very few people actually look forward to.
+At National Pain Institute in Florida (with locations in Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park), we understand that many patients want to avoid surgery when possible; it is typically a last resort that very few people actually look forward to.
 This is why we use a variety of minimally invasive, integrated therapies that can decrease pain, improve musculoskeletal function, and get you back on the right path.

 3 The Importance of Lifestyle Management in Pain Management (Our Algorithm)

 As you’re driving down the road, cream-filled donut in hand trying to drink your Grande-sized latte without spilling it, have you ever seen a person running and thought to yourself, “What an over-achiever!”?

 Maybe you admire them, envy them, or even hate them…but you do notice their healthy lifestyle.